tonetxo/Video-Converter-Gal/README.md

     ```bash
     ./Video-Converter-Gal-*.AppImage
     ```
+5. Use crea.sh to compile the appimage from the source code.

 ## 📄 License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.